These articles discuss Linux-related topics that may arise as you develop or administer your web site.

 The top and atop commands enable you to monitor resource usage for your account in real-time from the command line.
 Learn how to use them here.

 The rsync program allows you to easily synchronize directories between two locations.
 For example, one common use of rsync is to create a backup.
-Learn how to use the rsync program here.
+Learn how to use rsync here.

 You can use the cURL program to transfer files to your account from the command line.
 The cURL program is often a good substitute for the wget program.